Jupiter404E/Discord-QRcode-scam/README.md

 # Scam QR code on Discord Nitro v1.2

-A Python script that automatically generates a discord nitro QR code and gives you access to your Discord account when you scan the QR code. **This scenario demonstrates how people can trick others into scanning their Discord login QR code and gaining access to their account.
+Python script that automatically generates a discord nitro QR code and gives you access to the victim's Discord token and account when scanning the QR code. **This script demonstrates how people can trick others into scanning the Discord login QR code and gaining access to their account.
 Use for educational purposes only!**

 ![image](https://github.com/Jupiter404E/Discord-qrcode-scam/blob/main/temp/discord_gift.png?raw=true)